chyoon2/portfolio/README.md

 #### By: _**Christopher Yoon**_

 _This is a portfolio website to host the work of Christopher Yoon.
-Throughout the upcoming months this portfolio will be updated with links to new works along with updates to the website itself.
+In the upcoming months this portfolio will be updated with links to new works along with updates to the website itself.
+It's a living growing ever-changing document!
 These are truly early days for Christopher and it's a time where he will be experiencing a wealth growth and improvement.
 Feel free to send over words of encouragement, don't be shy, he'd really appreciate it!_

 ## Setup/Installation Requirements